Barhwald/checkoutComponent/README.md

 # Checkout Service 3.0

 A Spring Boot service implementing a market checkout system with support for scanned items, special pricing, and bundle discounts.
 The service exposes a REST API, has no UI.
-The application uses a layered architecture as it is a rather small service.
+The application instead of modular monolith approach uses a layered architecture as it is a rather small service.
 ### Table of Contents:

 Domain Objects